dinhomathias/Amc/Performance-Optimizations.md

   child()
 ```

 If you limited the maximum amount of threads to 2 and call the `parent` function, you start a thread.
-This thread calls the `child` function and starts another thread, so the amount of concurrent threads has reached 2.
+This thread calls the `child` function and starts another thread, so the amount of concurrent threads is 2.
 It now tries to call the `child` function a second time, but has to wait until the just started `child` thread ended.
 The `child` thread tries to call `grandchild`, but it has to wait until the `parent` thread ended.
 Now both threads are waiting for each other and blocking all other code that tries to run an asynchronous function.
 The calling thread (usually the Dispatcher) is effectively dead, hence the term *deadlock*.

 ### Server location
 All that multi-threading will only get you *so far*.
 Another potential bottleneck is the time your server (the computer that runs your bot script) needs to contact the Telegram server.